jbloomlab/seqneut-pipeline/README.md

 That paper is also the scientific citation for this analysis pipeline.
 See [here](https://github.com/jbloomlab/seqneut-pipeline/graphs/contributors) for a list of the contributors to this pipeline.

+## Overview

-Essentially, this pipeline goes from the FASTQ files that represent the counts of each barcoded viral variant to the computed neutralization titers for each sera.
+This pipeline goes from the FASTQ files that represent the counts of each barcoded viral variant to the computed neutralization titers for each sera.
 The titers are computed by fitting Hill-curve style neutralization curves using the [neutcurve](https://jbloomlab.github.io/neutcurve/) package; see the documentation for the details of these curves.
+The titers represent the reciprocal serum dilutions at which half the viral infectivity is neutralized.
+The pipeline provides options to compute these titers as either:
+ - the reciprocal of the inhibitory concentration 50% (IC50), namely as the neutralization titer 50% (NT50)
+ - the reciprocal of the midpoint of the neutralization curve

-The titers are summarized by the neutralization titer 50% (NT50), which is the serum dilution factor at which the serum neutralizations half of the viral infectivity.
+When the curves are fit with a top plateau of 1 and a bottom plateau of zero, these two different ways of calculating the titers are identical, and represent the serum dilution factor at which the serum neutralizes half of the viral infectivity.
-So a NT50 of 200 means that at a 1:200 dilution of the serum, half the viral infectivity is neutralized.
-Note that the NT50 is the reciprocal of the IC50 (concentration of serum at which 50% of viral infectivity is neutralized).
-Typically there will be multiple replicates, and the reported titer is the median among replicates.
+Typically there will be multiple replicates, and the final reported titer is the median among replicates.

-Note also there are several quality control steps with thresholds and exclusions specified in the configuration YAML (see below), and the pipeline will only run to completion once all quality-control is passed.
+The pipeline also performs extensive quality control at different steps using configurable options described below.

 ## Using this pipeline
 This pipeline is designed to be included as a modular portion of a larger [snakemake](https://snakemake.readthedocs.io/) analysis.